 Thank you for considering Baptism for your child at St. Teresa of Calcutta.
 What a wonderful first step in their Catholic journey.
-Baptisms at our parish may take place at either our North Lake or Monches churches, during or after Mass.
-To discuss Baptism, please call the Parish Office at 262/966-2191 and ask to speak with Deacon Allen.
+Baptisms at our parish may take place at either of our churches, North Lake or Monches, during or after Mass.
+To discuss Baptism, please call the Parish Office at 262-966-2191 and ask to speak with Deacon Allen.
 He will take care of preparations for your day of celebration.

 Baptism is the sacrament of faith which has the Risen Christ as its source, and it is the offer of salvation for all people.
 Intimately linked to Confirmation and to Eucharist, Baptism is, with these two sacraments, Christian Initiation.
 The child is baptized in the faith of their parents, godparents and of the Church.

 Basic Guidelines and Information for Infant (to include young children) Baptism (Code of Canon Law, cc.
 867-868; Catechism of the Catholic Church 1251)